Additional SettingsΒΆ

 regex: "[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}"

-Given the following input:
+Given the following pod log:

 2022-07-28 08:24:45.283 INFO user's uuid: '193836d9-9cce-4df9-a454-c2edcf2e80e5'

-The censored output will be:
+The censored output will appear as:

 2022-07-28 08:24:45.283 INFO user's uuid: '************************************'